alyraafat/Machine-Learning-Fundamentals/README.md

 1. [NeuralNine](https://www.youtube.com/@NeuralNine)
 2. [Patrick Loebar](https://www.youtube.com/@patloeber)
 3. [StatQuest](https://www.youtube.com/@statquest)
+4. Introduction to Statistical Learning Book
-4. Keep in mind that there are alot of other channels which I unfortunately lost track of :(
+5. Keep in mind that there are alot of other channels which I unfortunately lost track of :(

 ## Acknowledgments
 Special thanks to the authors and contributors of the educational content that has made this project possible.
 Their efforts in spreading knowledge and making complex topics accessible to the broader community are sincerely appreciated.